The 5 top customer service AI platforms I tested in 2026: What you need to know

 Cons:

-• The pricing isn't public and is aimed at large enterprise budgets, putting it out of reach for most teams.
+• The pricing isn't public and is aimed at large enterprise budgets, making it a significant commitment.

-• It's probably way more than you need if you're just looking to automate common support questions without starting a six-month project.
+• It’s probably more than you need if you're just looking to automate common support questions quickly.

 Pros: